KU VC directs timely completion of degrees, strict adherence to academic calendar

 Saying that it’s the University’s endeavor to strive towards further improving its NAAC and NIRF rankings, the Vice-Chancellor reiterated her call for active support of all stakeholders in this regard.

-Top administrators including Dean Research, Dean Colleges, Registrar and Controller of Examinations attended the high-level meeting.
+Top administrators including the Dean of Research, Dean of Colleges, Registrar and Controller of Examinations attended the high-level meeting.